aaditya/sbrw-server/README.md

 ## Description

-> This is the soap-box race world server re-written in NodeJS and reverse engineered through the official SBRW server and has focus on security and other stuff.
+> This is the soap-box race world server developed in NodeJS.

-> Also, lack of good documentation in official repo caused to make this.

 ## Requirements